hubsif/kodi-magentasport/README.md

 Das zipfile von der [Releases Seite][2] downloaden und in Kodi unter Addons installieren.

-Bei Problemen gerne ein Github-Issue aufmachen oder eine E-Mail an hubsif@gmx.de.

 About
 -----

-This addon let's you watch the sports streams from [Magenta Sport][1] (formerly Telekom Sport).
+This addon let's you watch the sports streams from [Telekom Sport][1].

 Installation
 ------------